djwatson/hawk/doc/DESIGN.md

 This means the JIT must keep snapshots to them around for perhaps longer than it should.

+The 'top of stack' is implicit in most opcodes (as can be seen in record), so we know we only need to track up to that level of stack.
+It would be nice to have more precise lifetime info in the future, so at the very least dead let-bound variables would not be in the JIT's snapshots, and hence carried around in registers in the trace.
+(One experiment here is that no benchmark uses more than ~60 registers, we could use one bit to indicate 'last use' for each argument.
+However, there are still dead args at the start of branches, and after loops, that we would have to keep track of also).

 Opcodes themselves are *very* high level: For example, the ADD opcode functions on all types of numbers, and must run typechecks.
 This makes the bytecode extremely compact (there is no typechecking anywhere, and